andrew/ultimate-awesome/README.md

 - [design-resources-for-developers](https://github.com/chanmyaemaung/design-resources-for-developers) - Design Resources For Developers.
 - [awesome-ai-agent-testing](https://github.com/chaosync-org/awesome-ai-agent-testing) - 🤖 A curated list of resources for testing AI agents - frameworks, methodologies, benchmarks, tools, and best practices for ensuring reliable, safe, and effective autonomous AI systems.
 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
-- [fucking-awesome-cpp](https://github.com/Correia-jpv/fucking-awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-fp-js](https://github.com/correia-jpv/fucking-awesome-fp-js) - 😎 A curated list of awesome functional programming stuff in js.
 With repository stars⭐ and forks🍴.
 - [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.
 - [awesome-mobile-solana-apps](https://github.com/creativedrewy/awesome-mobile-solana-apps) - A community-curated list of all the amazing mobile apps & games built on Solana!.